 But first things first.
 It is nearly impossible for anyone who hasn’t been to Vietnam yet to picture this country as a “coffee country”, so it is imperative to check the bold statements of locals (that they grow and make the perfect coffee) before jumping to any conclusions.

 Some tasty statistical data

 So modern Vietnamese are simply in love with coffee.
-However, tourists happily take their lead starting each of their vacation mornings with the cup of coffee and ice.
+However, tourists happily take their lead starting each of their vacation mornings with a cup of coffee and ice.
 Yes, they drink it really cold!
 Do not be so surprised – it is one of the features of the country, and you should definitely try it during your stay here.
-There are two main brewer types of coffee beans in Vietnam – Robusta and Arabica.
-Robusta coffee is considered more popular here, but usually these two types of beans tend to be blended in various proportions.
-Each manufacturer has their secrets – starting with the duration of roasting and going right to the additional ‘secret’ ingredients added to the blend.
+There are two main brewer types of coffee beans in Vietnam – Robusta, and Arabica.
+Robusta coffee is considered more popular here, but usually, these two types of beans tend to be blended in various proportions.
+Each manufacturer has its secrets – starting with the duration of roasting and going right to the additional ‘secret’ ingredients added to the blend.